Which Skinceuticals vitamin C serum is better: CE Ferulic or Phloretin CF?

 Skinceuticals Phloretin CF lacks both glycerin and sodium hyaluronate, two humectants that draw water from the environment into the skin.
 They help it stay hydrated and supple all day long.

-Worse, Phloretin CF contains denatured alcohol.
+Unfortunately, Phloretin CF replaced it with denatured alcohol.
 Although not as irritating as once thought to be, alcohol can still dry out skin overtime, if used regularly.
-This is not bad just for dry or sensitive skin, but for oily skin as well.
-If it gets too dry, your skin may be tricked into thinking it’s not producing enough oil, and will pump out even more!

 Skinceuticals CE Ferulic VS Phloretin CF: Which One Should You Use?

 Both Skincetuticals CE ferulic and Phloretin CF contain powerful combinations of antioxidants to help skin age slowly and gracefully.
 But CE Ferulic wins hands down.
 It’s more hydrating, and has a much better, non-drying delivery system.

 Aqua/Water/Eau, Ethoxydiglycol, Ascorbic Acid, Glycerin, Propylene Glycol, Laureth-23, Phenoxyethanol, Tocopherol, Triethanolamine, Ferulic Acid, Panthenol, Sodium Hyaluronate.